How to Improve your Export Business

 1) Market Research

 Market research is vital in import and export business, it can be difficult to identify which market offers most opportunities.
-Your success ratio also depends on the selection of product to export.
+Your success ratio also depends on the selection of products to export.
 Find out the consumption/ import of products similar to yours including demographics, pricing with your potential competitors.

 2) Create an Export Plan

 Once your research about the market and your product.
 Create a plan on how you are going to enter a foreign market and how you are going to sell your products in that market.
 If you are new to this market and just beginning your exporting business, you can also get associated with distributors and sales agents.
-Whichever option you choose make sure your there is clarity of responsibility in terms of delivery and payments.
+Whichever option you choose, make sure there is clarity of responsibility in terms of delivery and payments.

 3) Finding Opportunities